Switching vs Linear Voltage Regulator: What’s the Best Choice for Your Power Management Circuit?

 Also, the switching regulator requires more passive components.
 When you have a greater number of passive components, maintenance become far more complex.
 You must ensure that you carefully select the value of your inductors and capacitors, and this also automatically translates into a demand for more space on the PCB.

 In short, if you are working on a simple application that doesn’t consume much power, the linear voltage regulator is the logical choice.
-But if you’re working on a high-powered project or attempting to step down from industrial voltage of 24VDC to a 3.3V system, then you may want to consider using a switching voltage regulator.
+But if you’re working on a high-powered project or attempting to step down from industrial voltage of 24VDC to a 3.3V system, then you may want to consider using a switching voltage regulator for your power supply and output voltage needs.